 GS: I think that a good writer is a very clever thief, to be honest with you.
 My job is to listen and to observe and to process and to assemble things then in a new way, into a different kind of flying machine.
 Many things that happened in the course of The Art of Racing In The Rain are true, but they didn’t happen to just one person and they didn’t happen at just one time.
 I’ve accumulated people’s experiences and stories.
 Sometimes they can see themselves in them, sometimes they can’t.

 GT: You mentioned before the shift in reader expectations.
-Of course, when you wrote The Art of Racing in the Rain, it must have have been hard to predict it would explode the way it did; but when you were finished, did you know you had something special?
+Of course, when you wrote The Art of Racing in the Rain, it must have been difficult to predict it would explode the way it did; but when you were finished, did you know you had something special?

 That being said, when I sent it to my former agent in New York he promptly called me up and said, “you know you can’t do this, no one’s going to read this book.”
 So I fired him.

-GT: Wow, so a number one international best-seller almost never went to print?
+GT: Wow, so a number one international best-seller almost didn’t go to print?

 GS: I think that’s an important message for everybody.
 Ultimately, you’re responsible for where you are, or at least you’re responsible for getting yourself someplace else.
 You can’t put yourself at the mercy of other people.